lbrictson/janus/README.md

 # janus

 Janus is a simple Job (script) runner that is designed to be easy to use and easy to deploy.
-The general purpose is to allow non-technical users to execute scripts authored by more technical users without needing to update their local or enviroment or get direct access to various systems.
+The general purpose is to allow non-technical users to execute scripts authored by more technical users without needing to update their local or environment or get direct access to various systems.

 ![image](https://github.com/user-attachments/assets/bc81f684-cf76-43c4-8499-a56fd9853551)